Vallparadís Park: Bridges

 Continuing south, before reaching the Vallparadís swimming pool, the bridge of the Cementerio Viejo is located.
 In 1830, with the annexation to the city of the Vallparadís block, the provisional cemetery became the official cemetery of Terrassa.
 In the 19th century, it was accessed by a road that passed through the Vallparadís torrent.
-Once the Puente del Paseo was built in 1896, this path ceased to be functional and was removed.
-After the floods of Vallés in 1962, a lake was formed in this area and in 1967 a footbridge was built, known as the Puente del Cementerio Viejo.
+Once the Pont del Passeig was built in 1896, this path ceased to be functional and was removed.
+After the floods of Vallés in 1962, a lake was formed in this area and in 1967 a footbridge was built, known as the Pont del Cementiri Vell.